salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 Beads and Gaussians in our model belong to either a *rigid body* or *flexible string*.
 The positions of all beads and Gaussians in a single rigid body are constrained during sampling and do not move relative to each other.
 Meanwhile, flexible beads can move freely during sampling, but are restrained by sequence connectivity.

 To begin, we built a topology file with the representation for the model of the complete system, `spatiotemporal_topology.txt`, located in `Heterogeneity/Heterogeneity_Modeling/`.
-Later, we will use this complete topology as a template to build topologies of each snapshot.
+This complete topology was used as a template to build topologies of each snapshot.
 Based on our observation of the structure of the complex, we chose to represent each protein with at least 2 separate rigid bodies, and left the first 28 residues of protein C as flexible beads.
 Rigid bodies were described with 1 bead for every residue, and 10 residues per Gaussian.
 Flexible beads were described with 1 bead for every residue and 1 residue per Gaussian.
 A more complete description of the options available in topology files is available in the the [TopologyReader](@ref IMP::pmi::topology::TopologyReader) documentation.

 \code{.txt}
 |molecule_name | color | fasta_fn | fasta_id | pdb_fn | chain | residue_range | pdb_offset | bead_size | em_residues_per_gaussian | rigid_body | super_rigid_body | chain_of_super_rigid_bodies |